This Blood Orange Margarita recipe is sweetened with honey, and comes together in 5 minutes, with just 4 ingredients.

 Instructions

-• If desired, moisten rim of glass and dip in salt and/or sugar.
+• If desired, moisten rim of glass with damp paper towel and dip in salt and/or sugar.

 • Fill cocktail shaker or beaker with ice.
-Add blood orange juice, tequila, lime juice and honey and stir well.
+Add blood orange juice, tequila, lime juice and honey and shake or stir well.

 Notes